(Incomplete: max_output_tokens)

 Casseroles with raw ingredients added before baking

-Casseroles with a breadcrumb or cracker topping
+Casseroles with breadcrumb or cracker toppings

 Casseroles made with fresh herbs or greens